Tough job to fill? Colonial pipeline cyber manager job goes vacant

 The pipeline, which supplies nearly half of the fuel on the East Coast, has been shut since Friday after a ransomware attack the FBI attributed to DarkSide.
 President Joe Biden has said there is evidence the group operates out of Russia.

-The outage, which has led to higher gasoline prices and fears of shortages and potential price gouging, has highlighted the lack of requirements for pipelines to implement cyber defenses.
+The outage, which has led to higher gasoline prices and fears of shortages here and potential price gouging, has highlighted the lack of requirements for pipelines to implement cyber defenses. here

 Aside from making sure its systems are clear of the ransomware, Colonial’s new cyber security manager will be responsible for developing the company’s security standards, designing its policies, and warding off future attacks.